Responsibilities of Orienteering Clubs

 - Dublin City

-The IOA Code of Ethics document has recently been updated, both the old and new documents are available here.
-The new Code of Ethics will be presented at the AGM in 2017.
-Comments are welcome, and should be emailed to email@example.com
+The IOA Code of Conduct document was updated in 2020.
+Comments are welcome, and should be emailed to firstname.lastname@example.org

 Please note that garda vetting should be renewed approximately every five years.
 All club committee members should complete the process if they have not done so within the previous five years.